visiongrey/C-and-Cpp-programs/README.md

 2. The two files "client.c" and "server.c" are to be run together.
 The client asks for a name of a file and 'server' searches for it.
 If found, it transfers the contents in encrypted format.
 The client decrypts it.
 3. The "file.c" calculates the no. of bytes, words in the file "uber.txt".
+4. The file "lexa.c" performs one function of lexical analyser.